Night Wolves: European Union

-In 2015, when the Night Wolves were planning to celebrate the "Victory Day" — victory over the Nazi Germany in the "Great Patriotic War" — on May 9 with a trip from Moscow to Berlin, the government of Poland refused them entry due to the club members' active support of Putin, and Germany cancelled the bikers' Schengen visas.
+In 2015, when the Night Wolves were planning to celebrate the Victory Day — victory over the Nazi Germany in the "Great Patriotic War" — on 9 May with a trip from Moscow to Berlin, the government of Poland refused them entry due to the club members' active support of Putin, and Germany cancelled the bikers' Schengen visas.
 On their way to Berlin, despite visa issues, Night Wolves commemorated the deaths of Polish officers murdered by NKVD in Katyn by lighting candles in their name on 26 April, although Night Wolves and their leader are outspoken supporters of Joseph Stalin, who ordered the murders.

 A Polish motorcyclists' organization calling itself the Katyń Motorocycle Raid (KMR) criticized the ban and said that Night Wolves already made two such trips in the past, and Polish public opinion was divided on the decision, with 38.7% supporting it and 28.5% opposing.
 After the ban, the KMR declared that it would light candles on the graves of fallen Red Army soldiers in the name of the Night Wolves.
 Families of the Katyń massacre's victims stated that they did not wish to be associated with the KMR.

-Bikers who wanted to enter Germany at the Berlin Schönefeld International Airport were denied entry.
+Bikers who wanted to enter Germany at the Berlin Schönefeld Airport were denied entry.
 On 6 May, one member, who was trying to enter Germany by ship from Helsinki to Travemünde, was deported to Finland.

 In July 2022 the EU imposed sanctions on the Nightwolves MC in relation to the 2022 Russian invasion of Ukraine.

 United States

-In December 2014, the United States announced sanctions against the Night Wolves due to their involvement in attacks on a gas distribution station in Strikolkove and the Ukrainian naval headquarters in Sevastopol, and recruitment of fighters for the war in Donbas.
+In December 2014, the United States announced sanctions against the Night Wolves due to their involvement in attacks on a gas distribution station in Strilkove and the Ukrainian naval headquarters in Sevastopol, and recruitment of fighters for the war in Donbas.